ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ## Exploratory Testing and Code Inspection

 Edge cases and errors are handled to the best of our knowledge.
-They could be tested using the examples provided for each use cases under "Acceptance Testing".
+They could be tested using the examples provided for each use cases below.
 Additionaly, you can try your own input to interact with the bot and stay productive!

+#### Error Handling for Use Case 1

+1.Entering an invalid task number while trying to remove from the list

+=> Bot Reply: "Please enter a number from the list shown above, try again from the beginning."

+2.Typing "*show todo*" when you haven't created a todo list.

+=> Bot Reply: "There is nothing to show"

+#### Error Handling for Use Case 2

+1.Entering a wrong repo name while executing either of the commands: *create issue*, *show issue*, *close issue*.

+=> Bot Reply: "Repo name entered does not match with the ones given above, kindly start over."

+2.Entering a wrong issue ID while trying to close an issue.

+=> Bot Reply: "Please enter a valid Issue ID from the ones given above, kindly start over."

 ## Additional Instructions
 ### Creating Personal Access Tokens on Github